Face Shape Calculator

 Select your face's level of sharpness.
 Sharper faces have more straight lines and hard angles, while rounder faces have more curves and softer lines.

 With these details about your face, the face shape calculator will tell you which face shape it thinks you are.
+Also, check out our body shape calculator to determine your body type.

 🙋 Faces and their shapes (as with most body parts) are highly subjective.
 If you disagree with the face shape calculator's outcome, that's totally fine — we don't pretend to know your face better than you do.